joergkrause/nyaf/projects/@nyaf/store/README.md

 This is an extension to the famous micro framework NYAF.
 You need to build your project on top of NYAF, then *@nyaf/store* makes your life easier, again.

+> Credits go to [Fluxiny](https://github.com/krasimir/fluxiny) for inspiration and examples.
+It is, however, not a dependency.

 # NYAF-STORE

 This is the store implementation, a mini flux variant without the burden of Redux.